williamslab/ped-sim/README.md

 --------

-The genetic map file contains three columns for a sex-averaged map and four columns if using male and female maps.
+The genetic map file contains three columns for a sex-averaged map and four columns for male and female maps.
 The format of this file is:

     [chromosome] [physical_position] [map_position0] <map_position1>